natix-x/Data-mining-in-Migration-Analysis/README.md

 Main Components of the Analysis:

-1. Socio-demographic Profiling of Migrants - analysis of age, gender, education level, employment status, and migration motives.
+1. Socio-demographic Profiling of Migrants:

+   - Analysis of age, gender, education level, employment status, and migration motives.

-2. Migration Patterns and Flows
+2. Migration Patterns and Flows:

-   Trends in migration over time (2012–2024), by origin and destination + Special focus on migration from Ukraine post-2022.
-Mapping intra-EU vs. extra-EU flows.
+   - Trends in migration over time (2012–2024), by origin and destination
+   - Special focus on migration from Ukraine post-2022.
+   - Mapping intra-EU vs. extra-EU flows.

 3. Labor Market Impact